First of all, thank you for your interest in booking a show by The Bleeding Obvious!

 Shows pair well with spoken-word support acts with an LGBTQ+ angle, as well as acoustic musicians.
 A local performer is always preferred but we can bring our own support if required.

-Please avoid placing rock or pop bands as support before the shows - it rarely works!
+Please avoid placing drag queens, hi-energy or rock bands as support before the shows - it rarely works out!

 The 2x 45 minute full electric show does not require a support act if you prefer it that way.